 Digital Penetration and the Law in Victoria

-It is often thought by people in the general community that digital penetration is not as serious as other forms of penetration.
-It is true to say that up until 1991 digital penetration could only form the basis for the lesser charge of indecent assault but that has all changed now with the introduction of section 35 of the Crimes Act 1958.
+It is often thought by people in the general community that digital penetration or digital rape is not as serious as other forms of sexual penetration.
+It is true to say that up until 1991 digital penetration could not attract the charge of rape and only form the basis for the lesser charge of indecent assault but that has all changed now with the introduction of section 35 of the Crimes Act 1958.

 Further to the legislative changes the Court of Appeal in R v Lomax 1 VR 551 has ruled that there is no hierarchy of penetration in Victoria making one form of penetration more or less serious than another.
 What this means is that whether someone penetrates another with their penis or digit does not mean the penetration is more or less serious.
 When assessing the gravity of a penetrative act all the facts of the case must be considered.
 When assessing the gravity of a penetrative act involving a digit one might consider that a digital penetration does not carry the same risk of injury, infection or risk pregnancy when compared to a penetrative act involving a penis.
 But these are merely examples of what might be considered when looking at the surrounding circumstances.
 To make a proper assessment you need to consult a lawyer.

-So as you can see the complexities are clear, as is the need to engage a competent criminal defence lawyer to assist you if you have been charged or are about to be interviewed.
+If you have been charged or are about to be interviewed you should call our office for advice.
 Dribbin & Brown have handled hundreds of cases involving digital penetration.
 Consideration of the finer nuances of the evidence, consideration of what is said on a record of interview and meticulous preparation are all so important to achieving the right outcome.
 If you are facing charges or being asked to attend an interview you should engage our office to assist you.